cronkitedata/cronkite-docs/docs/foia/public-records-outside-in.md

 I will provide you some examples of public records requests that were developed that way, and there is an example in your textbook.
 Generally, here is what you need to learn before you request electronic public records:

-* The specific agency that holds the records you want to acquire.
+* The specific agency that holds the records you want to acquire
+* How those records are maintained and used.
 * The formal name of the form or database that you want.
 * Which portions of the records are public under the relevant law.

 1. TOC
 {: toc}